 With the cream ale’s malty sweetness and smooth finish, this beer is ideal for balancing sweet or spicy foods.
 Blond and Cream Ales complement dishes like the Prosciutto Wrapped Chicken Saltimbocca Alla Romana or the Pizza with Prosciutto, Spicy Peach Jam and Burrata.

 Porter beer is a dark, malted beer with slight nutty and toffee characteristics, which couples nicely with smoked meats, creamy cheeses, and less-sweet desserts.
 The key to pairing porters with desserts is to make sure the dessert is less sweet than the beer.
-A porter is perfect to pair with a Prosciutto di Parma Cannoli or the Prosciutto di Parma Zeppoles with Parmigiano Reggiano, Rosemary and White Truffle Oil.
+A porter is perfect to pair with the Prosciutto di Parma Zeppoles with Parmigiano Reggiano, Rosemary and White Truffle Oil.

 The hoppy aroma and bitterness of a Pilsner is bold but won’t overwhelm a dish, making it a versatile beer to complement even delicate foods.
 This beer pairs well with light fishes, marbled meats, and sweet reductions, but, in particular, is excellent with ham and cheese duos, as the saltiness balances the smoothness of the pilsner.
 Try it with the Octopus Saltimbocca or Grilled Cheese and Prosciutto di Parma Panini.